autocircled/woo-total-price/readme.txt

 = Will this work with other plugins of WooCommerce? = Yes allmost with all plugins and themes.

+= This plugin currently supports only 'simple' and 'variable' product types.
+Is there any way to support other product types? =
+Yes, that could be easily done by adding following code snippet to your theme's function.php file.
+`
+add_filter( 'wcptp_allowed_product_type', function( $types ){
+	$types[] = 'woosb';
+	return $types;
+}, 10 );
+`
+The above code snippet will allow you to show the Total Product Price for almost any types of products.

 == Screenshots ==